Exotic PeVatrons as sources of ultra-high-energy gamma rays: Solitons as ECOs

 In the strong gravity limit ($R \approx GM$), we obtain the critical mass $M_{\text{crit}}$: \begin{itemize} \item For mini BSs ($\lambda=0$): $M_{\text{crit}} = 1/(Gm)$, consistent with the Kaup limit $0.6/(Gm)$. \item For massive BSs: $M_{\text{crit}} = \sqrt{\lambda}/(\sqrt{G}m)^3$, matching the numerical result $0.1\sqrt{\lambda}/(\sqrt{G}m)^3$. \end{itemize} As remarked above, the objects of our interest correspond to the non-zero positive $\lambda$ parameter.

 The winding number dependence follows from \cite{Davidson:2016uok}, where $\alpha=3/2$ and $\beta=3$ for large $n$.
-Numerical studies \cite{Ontanon:2021hbg} confirm the proportionality $M_{\text{crit}} \propto n$, supporting our choice of $\alpha=\beta=2$ for the linear approximation.
-This simplification agrees with earlier treatments \cite{Lee:1986ts,Ferrell:1989kz} and suffices for qualitative analysis of millicharged dark matter BSs.
+Numerical studies \cite{Ontanon:2021hbg} confirm the proportionality $M_{\text{crit}} \propto n$, supporting another choice of $\alpha=\beta=2$ for the linear approximation.
+This simplification agrees with earlier treatments \cite{Lee:1986ts,Ferrell:1989kz}.
+Since we perform qualitative analysis of millicharged dark matter BSs, thus we simply take $\alpha=\beta=2$ in the numerical calculation.

 By combining the preceding expressions, we can express the emission power as either $P(n,m,\lambda,q, M)$ or $P(n,m,\lambda,q, R)$, enabling systematic exploration of the parameter space.

 Figures \ref{FigBSRep} displays contour plots of $P = 10^{37}\,\mathrm{erg/s}$ in the $\lambda$-$m$ plane for repulsive self-interactions, respectively.
 The plots feature several characteristic regions: \begin{itemize} \item \textbf{Dark gray region}: Parameter space where $GM \gtrsim R$, corresponding to black hole solutions. \item \textbf{Light gray region}: Parameter space $q > o(0.1)m/M_{pl}$, where the electrodynamical contribution can not be neglected and hence Eq. \ref{eq-mass-radius-BS} fails. \item \textbf{Brown region}: Excluded regime where $R \lesssim 1/m$, violating the minimal size requirement for Bose-Einstein condensate formation. \item \textbf{Semi-transparent red region}: Super-spinning configurations with $a = J/(GM^2) > 1$ that exceed the Kerr bound. \end{itemize}